Why Ages 0-3 is the MOST Crucial Time of Brain Development

 In his NPR article, “Orphans’ Lonely Beginnings Reveal How Parents Shape A Child’s Brain“, Jon Hamilton explains how when the corrupt Romanian government was overthrown in 1989, the world was shocked to learn about the more than 100,000 children in government care that were left alone in their cribs, wallowing in their own filth, and with nothing but the white ceiling to stare at and the cries of the other babies to keep them company…for days and days and days.
 There was no one there to soothe their cries, no one there to hold them and give them affection, and no one there to talk to them and help them to interact with their environment.
 The result was stunted growth and a range of social and emotional problems.

 The odd behaviors, language delays, and range of other symptoms suggested problems with brain development, and so researchers began studying the children using a technology known as electroencephalography (EEG), which measures electrical activity in the brain.
 What they found were disturbingly low levels of brain activity.
 As the children grew, there were able to conduct MRIs on them, and it showed that their brains were actually smaller and that they had a reduction in grey and white matter.
-(The grey matter is near the outer part of the brain and is mostly all of the neurons bunched together.
-The white matter is on the inner part of the brain and is mostly the myelinated axons that connect the neurons together.)
+(The grey matter is the outer part of the brain and is all of the neurons bunched together.
+The white matter is the inner part of the brain which is the myelinated axons that connect the neurons together.)

 In another experiment conducted after the orphaned children had been adopted, it showed that their brains could not discriminate the face of a stranger from the face of their adoptive mother.
 Because their brains were not able to identify with a loving caregiver at a young age, that part of their brain wasn’t developed, and then when someone was ready to give them love, they didn’t know how to accept it.
 This is called reactive detachment disorder, and with lots of patience and love, it is possible to rewire the brain, unfortunately it’s just not very probable.
 Today, the system in Romania is still corrupt, and there are currently 70,000 children waiting for adoption. 🙁